bright/new-www/content/blog/blooming-teams-the-sustainable-agile-way.md

 ### The Soil

 **Company culture and its values build the soil**—the environment in which we can all grow or slowly wilt.
 Do you want a thriving environment?
-As Esther Derby pointed out in her ScanAgile24 presentation, do not focus only on hiring the best people.
+As Esther Derby pointed out in her ScanAgile presentation, do not focus only on hiring the best people.
 Work on the soil—the company environment—as well.

+I think that this point of view represents the way we work at Bright Inventions.
+The values, communication, culture and feedback allow people to grow together and stick together.
+Recruitment of great talents is not enough, we do not meet as final versions of ourselves.
+It takes dedication and care to build such thriving environment and I'm very proud of what we've accomplished at Bright.

 <div className="image">![](/images/pexels-binyaminmellish-169523.jpg "")</div>